Back to Agenda

 Session Chair(s)

-Alison Bateman-House, PhD, MA, MPH
+Alison Bateman-House, PHD, MA, MPH

-Assistant Professor, Division of Medical Ethics, Dept of Population Health
+Assistant Professor, Division of Medical Ethics, Dept of Population Health, NYU Grossman School of Medicine, United States

 Non-trial preapproval access involves costs: in producing product, in tracking safety and efficacy outcomes, and in developing a fair allocation strategy.
 Who is currently paying these costs?
 Who should be paying for these costs, and why?